ChrisEvilgenius/Dekunu_to_gSwoop/README.md

 # Dekunu_to_gSwoop

-Batch converts all Dekunu GPS csv logs in specified directory to csv files formatted to be read by gSwoop
+Batch converts all Dekunu GPS csv logs in specified directory to csv files formatted to be read by gSwoop.

+You can access the raw Dekunu logs by connecting the device to your PC in USB mode.

 You will need to change the default read & write directories which are set to: